penguinaugustus/penguinaugustus.github.io/_pages/about.md

 News
 ------
-* 2023/08/21: I am glad to announce that my abstract for the poster session at the Microbial Multiverse Symposium is accepted.
+* 2023/08/21: I will give a poster representation at the Microbial Multiverse Symposium.
 Looking forward to seeing you guys in at the Beckman Institute in September!